annie1289/MyMelody/README.md

 ## Post-MVP

 >
+*Edit and Delete User
+*View top artists across the platform regardless of user
 * Choose a drop-down to view rankings of most popular songs and albums as well
 * View other users profiles
 * Animations